Spreading Like Wild Fire, Air Peace Lands in Sokoto

-The inaugral flight which touched down at the Sultan Abubakar III International Airport, Sokoto at 12.45pm was welcomed by Sokoto State Governoer Aminu Tambuwal and other dignitaries.
+The inaugural flight which touched down at the Sultan Abubakar III International Airport, Sokoto at 12.45pm was welcomed by Sokoto State Governor Aminu Tambuwal and other dignitaries.

 Represented by the Secretary to the State Government, Prof. Bashir Garba, Governor Tambuwal said that Sokoto State reached out to Air Peace because of efficient and reliable services which the airline has been known for.

 Air Peace Chairman, Allen Onyema who was represented by the Quality and Safety Manager of the airline, Mr. Patrick Achurefe, said the launch of Sokoto service is a new dawn for air travellers on the route, with a promise of on-time departure, safety and comfort of travellers and affordable flight services.